-DONNA & TOM RUZIKA (Lighting Design) celebrate their 22nd year of illuminating A Christmas Carol and their 29th year of marriage.
+DONNA & TOM RUZIKA (Lighting Design) celebrate their 24th year of illuminating A Christmas Carol and their 30th year of marriage.
 They have collaborated on a number of SCR productions including Beyond the Fringe and Coming Attractions.
 Ms. Ruzika has designed many productions for SCR's Young Conservatory Players and several productions on SCR's Second Stage.
-She is a member of the Artistic Staff of the Utah Shakespearean Festival where she has designed for the past four summer Ms. Ruzika has festival seasons. designed more than 70 musicals as the resident lighting designer for Fullerton Civic Light Opera.
-Her award-winning work has been seen in Bogota, Colombia, where she designed one world and two South American premieres for the Fundacion Gente de Teatro.
-Her recent work can also be seen at the Laguna Playhouse and Long Beach's International City Theatre.
-She is the Production Manager for the Pomona College Department of Theatre at the Claremont Colleges.
-In his 27 seasons with SCR, Mr. Ruzika has created award-winning lighting designs for over 75 productions.
+She is a member of the Artistic Staff of the Utah Shakespearean Festival where she has designed for the past five summer festival seasons.
+Ms. Ruzika has designed more than 70 musicals as the resident lighting designer for Fullerton Civic Light Opera.
+Her award-winning work has also been seen in Bogota, Colombia, Barcelona, Spain and closer to home at The Laguna Playhouse and Long Beach's International City Theatre.
+She is the Production Manager for the Pomona College Department of Theatre & Dance.
+In his 28 seasons with SCR, Mr. Ruzika has created award-winning lighting designs for over 75 productions.
 His designs can be seen at Universal Studios Hollywood, Florida and Japan.
-His lighting can also be seen at Knott's Berry Farm; Disneyland; Las Vegas casinos and hotels; and theme parks in Spain, Japan, Korea, Australia and Germany.
-His architectural lighting can be seen at South Coast Plaza, OCPAC's Fire Bird sculpture, the Los Angeles Music Center, and many other retail centers and restaurants.
-Other professional associations include the Mark Taper Forum, the Buenos Aires Metropolitan Theatre, International City Theatre, Reprise, Geffen Playhouse, Berkeley Repertory Theatre and Sacramento Music Theatre.
+His lighting can also be seen at Knott's Berry Farm, Disneyland, Las Vegas casinos and hotels and theme parks in Spain, Japan, Korea, Australia and Germany.
+His architectural lighting can be seen at the new SCR Folino Theatre Center and theme tower, South Coast Plaza, OCPAC's Fire Bird sculpture, the Los Angeles Music Center, and many other retail centers and restaurants.
+Other professional associations include major regional theatre, opera, and ballet companies throughout the United States and South America.
 Mr. Ruzika is also the head of the Graduate Lighting Design Program at UC Irvine.

 GARTH HEMPHILL (Sound Design) is the Resident Sound Designer for American Conservatory Theater in San Francisco.
-He has designed more than 100 productions, including Hans Christian Andersen, The Threepenny Opera, Insurrection: Holding History, A Christmas Carol, Mary Stuart, The Guardsman, Old Times and A Streetcar Named Desire (for which he received a Bay Area Theatre Critics' Circle Award).
+He has designed more than 150 productions, including the American premiere of Tom Stoppard's Indian Ink, and Invention of Love, Ragtime, The Threepenny Opera, Insurrection: Holding History, A Christmas Carol, Mary Stuart, The Guardsman, Old Times and A Streetcar Named Desire (for which he received a Bay Area Theatre Critics' Circle Award).
 He has earned Drama-Logue Awards for his work on SCR's Jar the Floor, A Christmas Carol, The Things You Don't Know, Blithe Spirit, New England, Lips Together, Teeth Apart, Fortinbras, and the world premiere of Richard Greenberg's Three Days of Rain.
-He is currently working on several theater projects, and Audio art installations in Stuttgart, San Francisco, and Geneva.
-Mr. Hemphill is the principal partner of GLH Design, Inc.; a San Francisco based design firm with projects across the globe.
+He is currently working on several theater projects, including a new world premiere musical to open in London next year.